 For ages the ship has been the great instrument that civilized peoples have used to counter possible famine.
 Lack of scientific knowledge, however, and the slowness and uncertainty of sail prevented the efficient transport of food that tainted quickly.
 Non-

 the port of Rome.
-To this day dried or cured fish is consumed in large quantities by Latin peoples, and Newfoundland schooners still trade across the Atlantic and down the American seaboard to the West Indies and Latin America; but the science of carrying fresh meat and fruit across the sea made little progress from ancient times to the ‘seventies of the last century, when the clippers raced home from China with tea.
+To this day dried or cured fish is consumed in large quantities by Latin peoples, and Newfoundland schooners still trade across the Atlantic and down the American seaboard to the West Indies and Latin America; but the science of carrying fresh meat and fruit across the sea made little progress from ancient times to the 1870s, when the clippers raced home from China with tea.

 Pickling in brine was the chief method of preserving food on land and at sea.
 Those who made long voyages gave up hope of dainty meals as soon as the coast dropped below the horizon.
 Live chickens, and often a cow, were carried to alleviate the hardships of ocean travel, and on special voyages animals and seeds were taken by sailing ships to newly discovered lands to propagate the herds and crops that now flourish.
 It was not possible in those days to transport thousands of tons of meat and fruit in prime condition from one side of the world to the other.